Where Are They Now?

 Fabiola participated as a McNair Scholar for two consecutive years - 2011 to 2013.
 Fabiola graduated in December 2013 with a degree in Education.
 She is currently pursuing a Master of Science in Education in School Counseling, here at the University of Wisconsin - Oshkosh.
 She expects to graduate May 2017.

 As a McNair Scholar, Donavon's research mentor was Dr. Norlisha Crawford, Department of Biology and Microbiology.
-During his time as an undergraduate, he decided to pursue a career in sales.
+During his time as an undergraduate, he decided to pursue a career interest in sales.
+Our office is awaiting any further information.

 As a McNair Scholar, Jeremy worked with Dr. Michael Baltutis, Department of Religious Studies.
 His research was titled, "Finding a Good Death: Reconciling the Crisis of the End of Life."
-After earning his Bachelor's degree, he chose to pursue his career interests.
+After earning his Bachelor's degree, he pursued career interests.
+Our office is awaiting any further information.

 Taylor participated as a McNair scholar for two consecutive years: 2011 to 2013.
 He graduated from UW-Oshkosh with a degree in English in May 2014.
 His research mentor was Dr. Marguerite Helmers where he focused his research on understanding the Atomic Bombings of unions and political behavior while his second year research looked at the poetry of Octavio Paz.
-Taylor is currently applying to MFA, Master of Fine Arts, programs in Poetry.
+Taylor has recently been accepted and also committed to Eastern Washington University's Masters in Fine Arts Program.
+He will begin Fall 2017.

 Suave graduated from UW Oshkosh in December 2015 with a Bachelors of Science in Nursing.
 Her research mentor was Dr. Paula McNeal from the Department of Nursing.
 After earning her Bachelors degree, she currently works in the field of nursing.